 Madam Walker died from complications of high blood pressure on May 25, 1919 at the age of 51.
 At the time of her death, it was estimated that her estate was worth $1 to $2 million (the equivalent of $14 to $30 million in 2018).
 She was the first self-made black female millionaire in America.
 Her daughter, Lelia, continued in her mother’s footsteps.
 She took over the still-growing company and used her mother’s fortune to support artists, writers, and other luminaries of the Harlem Renaissance.

-ART AND CULTURE, BLACK EXPERIENCES, GREAT MIGRATION, PUBLIC AND PERSONAL HEALTH, SCIENCE AND TECHNOLOGY, WORK
+ART AND CULTURE, BLACK EXPERIENCES, GREAT MIGRATION, PUBLIC AND PERSONAL HEALTH, STEM, WORK

 New-York Historical Society Curriculum Library Connections

 For more resources relating to women and modern life in the early twentieth century, see The Armory Show at 100.